docker/docs/engine/installation/linux/docker-ce/ubuntu.md

     This command downloads a test image and runs it in a container.
 When the container runs, it prints an informational message and exits.

 Docker CE is installed and running.
+The `docker` group is created but no users are added to it.
 You need to use `sudo` to run Docker commands.
 Continue to [Linux postinstall](../linux-postinstall.md) to allow non-privileged users to run Docker commands and for other optional configuration steps.